 Diseases that increase the risk of liver cancer include:

 These cancer-causing substances are made by a fungus that contaminates peanuts, wheat, soybeans, ground nuts, corn, and rice.
 Storage in a moist, warm environment can lead to the growth of this fungus.
 Although this can occur almost anywhere in the world, it is more common in warmer and tropical countries.
-Developed countries such as the United States and those in Europe regulate the content of aflatoxins in foods through testing.
+Developed countries, such as the US and those in Europe, test foods for levels of aflatoxins.

 Long-term exposure to these substances is a major risk factor for liver cancer.
 The risk is increased even more in people with hepatitis B or C infections.

 Exposure to these chemicals raises the risk of angiosarcoma of the liver (see What is liver cancer?).
 It also increases the risk of developing cholangiocarcinoma and hepatocellular cancer, but to a far lesser degree.
 Vinyl chloride is a chemical used in making some kinds of plastics.
 Thorotrast is a chemical that in the past was injected into some patients as part of certain x-ray tests.
 When the cancer-causing properties of these chemicals were recognized, steps were taken to eliminate them or minimize exposure to them.
 Thorotrast is no longer used, and exposure of workers to vinyl chloride is strictly regulated.

 Anabolic steroids are male hormones used by some athletes to increase their strength and muscle mass.
 Long-term anabolic steroid use can slightly increase the risk of hepatocellular cancer.
 Cortisone-like steroids, such as hydrocortisone, prednisone, and dexamethasone, do not carry this same risk.